voxpupuli/puppet-cassandra/README.md

 * Manages the content of the configuration file (/etc/opscenter/opscenterd.conf).
 * Manages the opscenterd service.
+* Optionally creates a file /usr/lib/systemd/system/opscenterd.service to improve service interaction on the RedHat family or /lib/systemd/system/opscenterd.service on the Debian family.

 #### What the cassandra::opscenter::cluster_name type affects